Livestock Grazing

 The Scope:

-The Lakeview Resource Management Plan (RMP) will establish where livestock grazing occurs and what tools are available to the Bureau of Land Management (BLM) for managing grazing.
+The Lakeview Resource Management Plan (RMP) will establish where livestock grazing occurs and what tools are available to the Bureau of Land Management (BLM) to manage grazing.

 What lands are authorized for grazing?

-Under the BLM’s multiple-use mandate, grazing is one of many land uses the agency is directed to provide, though it can require certain stipulations on grazing use to protect other public use and public values on public lands.
+Under the BLM’s multiple-use mandate, grazing is one of many land uses the agency is directed to provide, though it can require certain stipulations on grazing use to protect other public uses and values on public lands.
 Currently, 92% of the Lakeview RMP planning area is available for grazing.

 How is livestock grazing structured on the landscape?

-Lands authorized for grazing are broken up into discrete regions called allotments, which are typically further divided into pastures.
+Public lands authorized for grazing are broken up into discrete regions called allotments, which are typically further divided into pastures.
 RMPs authorize whether allotments are open to grazing and determine the tools available to land managers in managing grazing on the landscape.
-For allotments authorized for grazing, the BLM may issue grazing permits and establishes an allotment-specific management plan that determines how much grazing is allowed, when grazing can occur and for how long.
+For allotments authorized for grazing, the BLM may issue grazing permits and establish allotment-specific management plans that determine how much grazing is allowed, when grazing can occur and for how long.

 What is an AUM?